Mini Cart

 The total plantation is 75 hectares and is located amid natural forestation with great biodiversity.
 This afforestation naturally reduces erosion and also resists the strong mountain winds.
 The presence of these trees affects the soil and air in the area.
 This "natural fertilization" gives the coffee beans their sweet fresh sparkling flavor.
 The part of the plantation where Boot's coffee comes from is the original "Carolina Farm" that started the Kotowa plantation.
 It is located at an altitude of 1300 - 1500 meters.
 In 2012 and 2018, the Kotowa plantation won the 'National Enviromental Award' in Panama; a nice recognition of its commitment to good, green, business practices.

 Barend Boot: "30 years ago, my parents were on a coffee trip through Central America.
-In Panama, on the border with Costa Rica, they came across an unusual plantation.
+In Panama, on the border with Costa Rica, they came across a special plantation.
 The chef of the plantation turned out to be Maria Ruiz, she became the 'mother' of this flavor, for which the coffee is named.
 The flavor of the Panamaria was composed 26 years ago from all kinds of lots, by Jacob Boot, Maria and Plinio Ruiz at the tasting table in Panama."

 Organization: